 It’s worth noting that priority claims aren’t the only type of debt that survives the bankruptcy process.
 Student loan debt is a nonpriority unsecured debt.
-Yet, student loans typically can’t be discharged in bankruptcy.

 A Chapter 13 bankruptcy case is built around a repayment plan, but some unsecured debt may be discharged at the end of a successful Chapter 13 plan.
 But, just as priority debts are typically nondischargeable in Chapter 7, most must be repaid in full through the Chapter 13 plan.

 How Does Priority Debt Affect a Bankruptcy Filing?

 Nonpriority debts don’t change eligibility for bankruptcy or the bankruptcy process.
 But, they may help determine how useful bankruptcy will be for a particular person or couple.
 Those who have mostly general unsecured debts often choose Chapter 7 bankruptcy.
 But, those who are hoping to resolve priority unsecured debts and other nondischargeable debts may not benefit from Chapter 7.